wso2/docs-apk/en/docs/develop-and-deploy-api/api-policies/attach-policies-via-crs.md

     | `name`                   | This is the name of the HTTP Header to be matched in order to update the respective HTTP header.
 Name matching MUST be case insensitive. <br/>If multiple entries specify equivalent header names, the first entry with an equivalent name will be considered for a match. <br/>Note that subsequent entries with an equivalent header name will be ignored.
 As the header names are case-insensitivity, “new” and “New” are considered as equivalent entries.  |
     | `value`                  | This value is used to update or add the HTTP Header of the request or response.  |

-## Attaching Operation-level API Policies
+## Create an API using CRs with Operation-level API Policies

-Follow the instructions below to attach operation-level API Policies to APIs via CRs:
+Follow the instructions below to attach operation-level API Policies to an API via CRs:

 !!! note "Before you begin"